Jujure/juju.re/jujure/content/writeups/fcsc_2023/picasso.md

 Basically you start with a board represented as an `uint64_t` intialized at `0x3da8e0915f2c4b67`.
 For now, view this board as an array of 16 elements, each element being 4 bits (`4 * 16 = 64`).

-As you know bits is a single hexadecimal digit, so actually each hexadecimal digit from this board is an element, so in the initial state the board is:
+As you know 4 bits is a single hexadecimal digit, so actually each hexadecimal digit from this board is an element, so the initial board is:
 `[3, d, a, 8, e, 0, 9, 1, 5, f, 2, c, 4, b, 6, 7]`

 You may have noticed that every element is unique, they represent the entire